Non-loose torus knots: An algorithm to classify non-loose torus knots

-\textbf{Step 2.\ Compute the non-loose Legendrian knots with ``exceptional" mountain ranges.} For any $(p,q)$--torus knot, there is an exceptional overtwisted contact structure where the classification is qualitatively different from all the others.
-These are shown in Figure~\ref{fig-exceptionMR} and described as follows.
-For $pq>0$, this is the contact structure $\xi_1$ and for $pq<0$, it is the contact structure $\xi_{|pq|-|p|-|q| + 1}$.
-It is useful to note that for $pq>0$ the contact structure $\xi_1$ is described by the pair of paths $(P_1,P_2)$ with all signs the same and also by the $2$-inconsistent pair of paths $(P_1',P_2')$ where the signs of all the basic slices in $P'_1$ are the same, say $\pm$, except for one edge in the first block that is $\mp$, while all blocks $P'_2$ are labeled with $\mp$ except for one edge in the first block that is $\pm$.
-We also note that when $pq<0$ the contact structure $\xi_{|pq|-|p|-|q|+1}$ is described by the $2$-inconsistent pair of paths $(P_1,P_2)$ where all the signs in $P_1$ are the same and opposite to all the signs in $P_2$.
+In Section~\ref{exceptionalctstr} it will be shown that for $pq>0$ the contact structure $\xi_1$ is described by the pair of paths $(P_1,P_2)$ with all signs the same and also by the $2$-inconsistent pair of paths $(P_1',P_2')$ where the signs of all the basic slices in $P'_1$ are the same, say $\pm$, except for one edge in the first block that is $\mp$, while all blocks $P'_2$ are labeled with $\mp$ except for one edge in the first block that is $\pm$.

-We begin with the $pq>0$ case.
 Let $(P_1,P_2)$ be a pair of paths representing $q/p$.
 Recall that we can arrange the continued fraction blocks in $P_1$ and $P_2$ as follows.

 (notice that there are several other cases, but they can be dealt in the same way).
 Let $s_k$ be the slope in the $k^{th}$ continued fraction block that is farthest from $q/p$.
 Set $n_k = |s_k \bigcdot \frac qp|$ for $k=2,\ldots,m$.